Runtime Environments > Elastic runtime environments > Working with elastic runtime environments

 1In Administrator, select Runtime Environments.

-2Select the Permissions action for your elastic runtime environment.
+2Select Permissions from the Actions menu for your elastic runtime environment.

 3To add a user or group: